Delemangi/eslint-config-imperium/README.md

 Currently supports ESLint v9 and the flat config only.

-**NOTE**: Work in progress and things will break or might not work correctly.

 ## Installation

 Make sure you have ESLint already installed.
 Afterwards, you may add it to your project: `npm i --save-dev eslint-config-imperium`